MatthewK100000/RatingsModel/README.md

 print(model.exact_test(parallel_processes = 4, chunksize = 200)) # outputs 6.942235009077535e-08
 ```
 The ``parallel_processes`` specifies the number of process to spawn.
 I set this to 4 since I only have 4 cores on my machine.
 The ``chunksize`` parameter dictates the number of unique partitions (up to reordering) to allocate to each core.
 Each core will basically still go through each unique permutation of each partition however.

+Judging from how small the result is, it looks like there is enough statistical evidence to conclude that there are signficant differences between the counts for each rating category.
+It is expected that as we increase the ``total``, the evidence will be even stronger.
+We can get a sense of what the true p-value would have been, have we had more computing power, via an approximation:

 ### RightGeometricCountPrior